Enhancing Mobile Navigation: A Heatmap Click Test for Account Placement Optimization

 Key Findings & Recommendations

-• When Saves was placed in the main navigation, 30% of participants still clicked on Account/Profile, indicating strong mental models associating saved items with account features.
+When "Saves" was located in the main navigation, 30% of participants still selected "Account" to find saved items, indicating a strong expectation to locate saved items within their account.

 Relevant Quotes:

-• Retain the brand/logo in the main navigation as a recognizable and intuitive way to return to the homepage.
+Keep the brand logo in the main navigation to provide a consistent and intuitive way for users to return to the homepage.

 Relevant Quotes:

-• “I always click the logo to get back to the homepage.”
+“I always click on the top where the brand logo is to get back to the home screen.”

 Impact & Outcome